 An analysis of the arts and culture management consulting industry shows a very competitive market filled with a variety of solo consultants, boutique specialist and full-service firms, and large generalist firms.
-Some have specific functional expertise (such as executive search, fundraising, marketing, strategic planning), cultural discipline specialization, or presence in numerous locations.
-From a broader perspective, all of these competitors are impacted by one another as well as the power of suppliers, customers, and the threat of new entrants and substitutes.
+Some have specific functional expertise (i.e. executive search, fundraising, marketing, strategic planning), cultural discipline specialization (i.e. orchestra, opera, theater, museum, dance), or presence in numerous geographic locations.
+From a broader perspective, all of these competitors are impacted by one another as well as the power of suppliers, customers, the threat of new entrants, and substitutes.